Igknighted/acsync/README.md

 192.168.3.4
 ```

 The file `/etc/acsync/acsync.directories` should contain parent directories to be copied between servers.
-If you update this file, acsync needs to be restarted on every server.
+If you update this file, just restart acsync on the node you're working from and will push it to the other servers.
+The other servers will automatically pick up the new directories.
+If you haven't already rsynced the data over to the other servers, you will probably want to run `/opt/acsync/initialize`.
 ```
 /var/www
 /home/username